patternfly/patternfly-react/packages/react-core/src/demos/DatePicker/DatePicker.md

   const toValidator = (date) => {
     return isValidDate(from) && yyyyMMddFormat(date) >= yyyyMMddFormat(from)
       ? ''
-      : 'To date must be less than from date';
+      : 'The "to" date must be after the "from" date';
   };

   const onFromDateChange = (_event, inputDate, newFromDate) => {